-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.

 The events in this movie take place around the same time as the events in The Bourne Ultimatum (2007).
 When a British reporter was writing an expose about Black Ops operations Treadstone and Black Briar, and the ones responsible for them are concerned.
 And when Jason Bourne, former Treadstone operative got the file on Treadstone and Black Briar and gave it to Pamela Landy who then passed it to the media.
 When the men behind Treadstone and Black Briar learn of this, they're concerned how this will affect other ops they have.
 They decide it's best to shut down all ops and make sure make everyone involved disappears.
 They try to take out Aaron Cross who is part of another op called Outcome, but he manages to survive.
 He then seeks out Dr. Marta Shearing who worked on him when he began.
 It seems part of the program is for all subjects to take medications but he has run out, which is why he seeks her.
 But someone tries to kill her.
 He saves her and she tells him, he should have stopped ...
 Written by

 47 of 59 people found this review helpful.